ChamiLamelas/Music_Tab_Project/README.md

 If interested, here are possible upgrades that would be in later versions of the project.

+* Compatibility with versions of Python older than 3.4.
+That is, find a replacement for the various Enums used throughout the project.
 * Using keys alongside the input file to output better sheet music that doesn't have to attach "#" to every sharped note.
 * Support for non-standard tuning (G, D, A, E).
 * A version for instruments other than a 4-string bass.